kusumchawla22/kusumchawla22.github.io/README.md

 • 	AI enthusiasts exploring biotech applications Whether you're pipetting at the bench, scaling bioprocesses, or studying for your next exam, this space is built to support your curiosity and growth.

-What Readers Should Take Away:
+What readers should take away:
 AI in life sciences is far more than using ChatGPT, Gemini, Copilot, or Claude.
 It’s about reimagining how science is done—from molecule to market.
 By the time readers leave this page, they should understand: